 This openSF framework allows the users to integrate and execute pieces of code, "modules" that form the building blocks of a simulation process.

-To integrate an external module into the framework, the module needs to fulfil a series of interface requirements detailed in [OSF-ADD] and [OSF-ICD].
+To integrate an external module into the framework, the module needs to fulfil the requirements detailed in [E2E-ICD].